ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/before-you-begin.md

 If `arm_spe` isn't found you will need to update the Linux Kernel and perf to 5.15 or later.

+To confirm SPE is working run:

 ```bash { target="ubuntu:latest" }
 perf record -e arm_spe/branch_filter=1/u -- echo "Hello World"
 perf report -D | grep "ARM SPE"
 ```

+The output should contain text similar to:

 ```output
 . ...
 ARM SPE data: size 0xc80 bytes
 ```

-### Build Executable
+### Check the compiler flags to get ready for BOLT

 BOLT works by rearranging both functions and code within functions to move hot code closer together and reduce memory overhead.

-To do this the binary needs atleast an unstripped symbol table and prefers being linked with relocations which can be enabled with the linker flag `--emit-relocs`.
+To do this, the binary needs at least an unstripped symbol table and prefers being linked with relocations which can be enabled with the linker flag `--emit-relocs`.
 This flag should be used to get maximum performance gains.

-BOLT is also incompatiable with the GCC flag `-freorder-blocks-and-partition` which is enabled by default in GCC version 8.
+BOLT is incompatible with the GCC flag `-freorder-blocks-and-partition` which is enabled by default in GCC version 8.
 This can be avoided by adding the flag `-fno-reorder-blocks-and-partition`.

-The executable will be used when collecting profile information and passed into BOLT to optimise it.
+The executable will be used when collecting profile information and passed into BOLT to optimize it.

-GCC
+Below is a summary of the flags to use for both GCC and Clang.

+For GCC:

 ```bash
 gcc <args> -Wl,--emit-relocs -fno-reorder-blocks-and-partition
 ```

-Clang
+For Clang:

 ```bash
 clang <args> -Wl,--emit-relocs